LearnersGuild/curriculum-app/modules/RESTful-Routing/README.md

 ## Skills

-- Can describe what REST is
+- Can describe what HTTP REST is
-- Can design an API which is RESTful
+- Can design an HTTP API which is RESTful
-- Can describe the difference between query params and body params and url params
+- Can describe the difference between HTTP's query params and body params and url params
 - Can describe the use cases for the `PUT` and `DELETE` HTTP methods
 - Can describe when to respond with the HTTP status code 201
 - Can describe when to respond with the HTTP status code 301